Chapter 1: Counseling

 Employee Cooperation is Necessary

 The employee has to request advance travel and advance shipment of household effects (HHE) on behalf of his/her family members.
 This must be supported by an approved justification.
 Post management may also authorize the family member travel in lieu of the employee request (14 FAM 532.3).
-For Department of State employees, the request is sent from post to the Bureau of Human Resources Career Development and Assignments (HR/CDA); for employees from other agencies the request is sent to the appropriate bureau of their agency.
+For Department of State employees, the request is sent from post to the Office of Career Development and Assignments (CDA); for employees from other agencies the request is sent to the appropriate bureau of their agency.
 When approved, the travel orders are issued in Washington, D.C. by the employee’s agency; if travel occurs before these orders are issued the employee must pay the expenses and request reimbursement.

 Before leaving post, take steps to ensure that HHE shipped from post can be delivered if the employee cannot be present.